hakimel/reveal.js/README.md

 ### Stretching elements
 Sometimes it's desirable to have an element, like an image or video, stretch to consume as much space as possible within a given slide.
-This can be done by adding the ```.stretch``` class to an element as seen below.
+This can be done by adding the ```.stretch``` class to an element as seen below:

 ```html
 <section>